Learning the Lessons issue 44 (plain text format)

 Megan Oliver is the Learning and Improvement Lead at the IOPC.

-Case 1 – Officer engages in drug misuse and shares sensitive police information
+Case study 1 – Officer engages in drug misuse and shares sensitive police information

 This case was investigated by the force’s anti-corruption unit as part of a directed investigation by the IOPC.